guettli/why-i-like-django-and-sap/README.md

 I like Django because they do not support [Compound Keys](https://en.wikipedia.org/wiki/Compound_key).
 Compound keys make thinks much more complicated.
 In SAP most primary keys are compound keys.
 I guess this is a reason why foreign keys get used less often in SAP.

+Row-based permissions are solved in SAP.
+In Django this is not solved.